department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/apo-fpo-dpo/README.md

-# Proposal to update how benefit applications handle international addresses
+# Proposal to update how benefit applications handle military base addresses
 **Last updated: July 20, 2022**

 The authenticated experience team updated how they handle addresses for non-US military bases in profile, and put together a recommendation for benefit applications to do the same.
 As of July 2022, we're not sure which teams did or didn't update their applications.